MYTH: Gun Amnesties reduce the likelihood of gun crime

 MYTH: Further gun regulation will reduce criminal use of firearms

-MYTH: More legally registered guns will lead to more gun-related deaths
+MYTH: More legally owned guns will lead to more gun-related deaths

 MYTH: Firearms cause more deaths each year than other weapons